 Purpose of grant

-Facilities refurbished with an Early Learning Facility Upgrade Grant are expected to be completed within 12 months of the execution of the Common Funding Agreement, or as otherwise agreed with the Department.
-All Common Funding Agreements must be signed no later than 8 weeks following official notification of a successful grant application.
+Facilities refurbished with an early learning facility upgrade grant are expected to be completed and acquitted within 12 months of the executing the funding agreement.
+Funding agreements must be signed no later than 8 weeks following official notification of a successful grant application.

 In cases where a project is delayed for an unreasonable length of time, or where substantive changes to scope are made after funding has been approved, the Department reserves the right to cancel the grant and, if applicable, recoup any payments that have already been provided.